 2029 is the year when robots will have the power to outsmart their makers – as Ray Kurzweil, Director of Engineering at Google and distinguished with 19 honorary doctorates, predicted in 2017.

 Today’s information for tomorrow’s decisions

 One thing is certain in any case: If you don’t have information under control in the company – and here, I’m not talking about the figures from accounting or controlling – you’re going to have difficulties making objective and justifiable business decisions in this ever faster-paced world.
 So we can be happy that there are intelligent systems for the management of information that simplify our decisions for tomorrow.
-And we can also be reassured that security issues affecting such systems are being broached more and more effectively through advancing technology, as elaborated upon by Kristina Vervoort of Netskope in her article on smart web security, and by Xantaro’s Nils Kammann in writing about artificial intelligence in cyber security.
+And we can also be reassured that security issues impacting such systems are being broached more and more effectively through advancing technology, as elaborated upon by Kristina Vervoort of Netskope in her article on smart web security, and by Xantaro’s Nils Kammann in writing about artificial intelligence in cyber security.

 At the end, we will see, disruption is the new normal.

-Andreas Weiss is Director of the cloud association EuroCloud Deutschland_eco e.V. since its foundation and has been active within eco since 1998.
+Andreas Weiss has been Director of the cloud association EuroCloud Deutschland_eco e.V. since its foundation and has been active within eco since 1998.
 He played a key role in developing the EuroCloud Star Audit as the first cloud-specific auditing process and is part of various research and SME supporting projects like NGCert (Next Generation Certification) and Trusted Cloud.
 He is the co-author of both the book “Cloud Migration”, dealing with issues of quality requirements and selection criteria, and the EuroCloud Guidelines “Cloud Computing – Law, Data Protection & Compliance”, as well as the Cloud Acceptance Study.
 He has recently been appointed Director of Digital Business Models in eco – Association of the Internet Industry.